- The electronics market of India is one of the largest in the world and is anticipated to reach USD 400 billion by 2020.

 Electronic manufacturing clusters (EMC):

-- Provide support for creation of world-class infrastructure
+- Provide support for the creation of world-class infrastructure

 - The assistance for the projects in Greenfield Electronics Manufacturing Clusters is restricted to 50% of the project cost subject to a ceiling of USD 7.69 million for every 100 acres of land.